projectatomic/atomic-enterprise-training/eap-latest-setup.md

 This is similar to OpenShift V2's "broker".
 We are also running the node software on the master.

 The "node" hosts user applications.
-The main difference is that "gears" have been replaced with Docker container instances.
 You will learn much more about the inner workings of Atomic throughout the rest of the document.

 ### Requirements